JuniorMacedo91/pics-editor/README.md

 ## How to use:
  - Open app https://picseditor.netlify.app/public/
- - Choose a picture and drag it to the temporary file;
+ - Choose a picture and drag it to the temporary file in the IDE;
  - Hold the scroll arrow in the bottom right;
  - Resize it by dragging from bottom right to top;
  - Open resize.js file;
- - In the path variable insert the image's name;
+ - In the path variable insert the image's name after ./temporary/;
  - Put the width and height size as showed in the preview;
  - Open the terminal and write NODE RESIZED;
  - The new picture will be displayed in the resized file;